-1. when the property is bought with amounts provided under a procurement contract, grant agreement, or cooperative agreement with the institution or organization to conduct basic or applied scientific research;
+1. when the property is bought with amounts provided under a procurement contract, grant agreement, or

 - 2. when the head of the agency decides the vesting furthers the objectives of the agency; - 3. without further obligation to the United States Government; and - 4. under conditions the head of the agency considers appropriate.